BU-CS320/cs320-fall-2024/README.md

 6. (Optional) Add your own OUnit tests to the `test` directory

-7. Push your work to your private repository and submit your assignment via Gradescope.
+7. Push your work to your private repository and submit your assignment via Gradescope

 On Gradescope, you should see a message which says that your assignment was accepted.
-You will not see any other information there. **Important.** Please make sure that your code at least build (via `dune build` **in the course repository**) before submission.
-In particular, this might mean that, even if you are only partially completing the assignment, you may have to introduce skeleton code to the `lib` directory.
+You will not see any other information there.

+> **Important.** Please make sure that your code at least build
+> (via `dune build` **in the course repository**) before submission.

+This means that, even if you are only partially completing the assignment, you may have to introduce skeleton code to the `lib` directory.